HMNZS Wellington (P55): History

 On 14 January 2015 Wellington intercepted three fishing vessels, Songhua Kunlun and YongDing, which were allegedly fishing illegally in Antarctic waters.
 The fishing vessels refused to be boarded and poor weather and sea conditions prevented Wellington from forcing the issue.

 Wellington was involved in seabed surveys off Kaikōura after the 2016 Kaikōura earthquake.

 On 19 July 2021 HMNZS Wellington delivered 120 vials of the Pfizer–BioNTech COVID-19 vaccine to Tokelau's Nukunonu atoll, which is sufficient to vaccinate 720 people.

 Wellington was deployed to the Solomon Islands following the unrest after the Solomon Islands switched their diplomatic recognition from Taiwan to China in November 2021.
 The ship relieved HMAS Armidale (ACPB 83) and conducted presence patrols to dissuade illegal smuggling and to assist the Royal Solomon Islands Police Force in moving throughout the archipelago.

 In response to the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami, Wellington, HMNZS Aotearoa, and HMNZS Canterbury were deployed to provide water supplies, survey teams, and helicopter support.

+Wellington was laid up in late 2022 due to staff shortages in the RNZN.

 Upgrades

 Both and HMNZS Wellington have recently gone through minor upgrades, including sensors and weapons, and replacing the 25 mm Bushmaster with the Rafael Typhoon 25 mm stabilised naval gun.
+Full compatibility trials with the updated Seasprite SH2G1(l)s, ex-RAN were conducted in 2016 and the much more capable helicopters are now deployed from Otago and Wellington with enhanced lift, surveillance and standoff Penguin missiles, offering a beyond horizon deterrent.